gurucp/Ansible_CIS_Benchmark_OEL_7/README.md

 The CIS RHEL Linux Benchmark. <https://benchmarks.cisecurity.org/tools2/linux/CIS_Red_Hat_Enterprise_Linux_7_Benchmark_v2.1.1.pdf>

-This role was developed and tested against Red Hat Linux 7.1, 7.2, 7.3, 7.4, 7.5, 7.6 and 7.7 using standard AWS AMI's.
-This role was developed and tested against CentOS 7.4 using standard AWS AMI's.
+This role was deved and tested against CentOS 7.4 using standard AWS AMI's.

 Why Would I Use This Role?
 --------------------------